 By attending the class and joining the club ... you are asserting and acknowledging that you know and understand the rules and policies of Beaverbrook Tri-County Sportsmen's Club and have been made aware of the ramifications of breaking any of these rules.

-At the end of the orientation class if you still wish to join you will be required to pay the first year’s annual dues, and the initiation fee.
+At the end of the orientation class if you still wish to join you will be required to pay the first year’s annual dues, and for General a membership, the initiation fee.

 General membership $150.00 dues, $40.00 initiation fee.
 For a total of $190.00.

 Extended Spousal membership $75.00 dues.